What is SNMP?

 What are the advantages of SNMP?

-Retrieving info via SNMP does not require high-level access rights on the device.
+Retrieving information via SNMP does not require high-level access rights on the device.
 A shared community string is sufficient to start exchanging data between the agents and managers.
 Setting up monitoring via SNMP is therefore simpler than with other solutions.

 What problems occur with SNMP?